akavel/garden/_drafts/20230830-@nixops-first-steps-with-@flakes.md

-I use [Nix] a lot where I can, managing my dotfiles through *[home-manager]*, and dabble with [NixOS] on a secondary, "non-critical" personal laptop.
+I use [Nix] a lot where I can, managing my dotfiles through *[home-manager]*, and dabble with [NixOS] on a secondary, "non-critical" personal laptop[^nixos-slackware].
 I absolutely love its premise, especially with its [determinism improved even further][flake-det] thanks to [Nix Flakes][flakes].
 Recently, for a number of reasons, I decided to pull the trigger